hobbyquaker/waldorf/docs/README.header.md

 # Mattermost Setup

-* In the System Console enable:
+* In the System Console - Integrations - Custom Integrations:
-    * Incoming Webhooks
+    * Enable Incoming Webhooks
-    * Outgoing Webhooks
+    * Enable Outgoing Webhooks
-    * override usernames
+    * Enable Integrations to Override Usernames

 * Create the Webhooks in the Team Settings - Integrations
     * an Incoming Webhook for every Channel where Waldorf should be able to say something
-    * a Outgoing Webhook, you don't need to select a Channel here - than Waldorf will be able to subscribe to messages in every Channel.
+    * an Outgoing Webhook, you don't need to select a Channel here - then Waldorf will be able to subscribe to messages in every Channel.
 Define desired Trigger Words, e.g. "@waldorf".
 As Callback URL you need to supply the IP Address and the Port where Waldorf listens, if Waldorf runs on the same server as Mattermost you can use e.g. http://127.0.0.1:31337